adiesha/CSCI338Spring2025/README.md

 CSCI-338 Computer Theory

 ## Course schedule
 The schedule, assignments and grade weights are subjected to change.
+Changes will be made to the following table after each lecture.

 | Lecture # 	|    Date    	|             Assignment/Test                 	| Resources/Due 	                                |
 |:---------:	|:----------:	|:-------------------------------------------:	|:-------------------------------------------------:|